Jazzy 'Charlie Brown Christmas' swings on after 57 years

 The soundtrack has sold more than five million copies.
 Its nostalgia-fueled popularity has only grown, getting a crucial boost in 1998 when Starbucks began selling it in stores, and fed steadily by new products.

-The latest, a box set of outtakes released this year, came when Jason Mendelson, one of the late producer’s four children, discovered tapes of Guaraldi’s recording sessions in a Los Angeles warehouse.
+The latest, a box set of outtakes released this year, came when Jason Mendelson, one of the late producer's four children, discovered tapes of Guaraldi's recording sessions in a Los Angeles warehouse while looking for something else.

 "A Charlie Brown Christmas" has aired every year since 1965, although that tradition is about to change.